-Dr Kerry Taylor is a haematologist based at Icon Cancer Centre South Brisbane.
-He is associate professor of medicine with the University of Queensland.
+A/Prof Kerry Taylor is an experienced clinical haematologist at Icon Cancer Centre South Brisbane and Associate Professor of Medicine at the University of Queensland.
 His particular clinical interest is the area of malignant haematologic disease incorporating myeloma, leukaemia, lymphoma, myeloproliferative disorders and myelodysplastic syndromes.

-Dr Taylor held the position of chairman of the HOCA Research Centre (now Icon Cancer Foundation) until March 2010.
-At a national level, Dr Taylor has been President of the Haematology Society of Australia and New Zealand.
+A/Prof Taylor held the position of chairman of the HOCA Research Centre (now Icon Cancer Foundation) until March 2010.
+At a national level, A/Prof Taylor has been President of the Haematology Society of Australia and New Zealand.
 In addition he has had key administrative roles within the Australasian Leukaemia and Lymphoma Group, The Royal Australasian College of Physicians, and the Royal College of Pathologists of Australasia.

 A/Prof Taylor was most recently the Carl de Gruchy Orator at Blood 2018, the combined Annual Scientific Meeting of the Haematology Society of Australia and New Zealand, Australian and New Zealand Society of Blood Transfusion and Thrombosis, and Haemostasis Society of Australia and New Zealand.